 Your teenagers’ safety is of the utmost importance.
-Therefore, a car with significant safety features and design should be top priority, as well as reliability.
-Most cars come with airbags, anti-lock brakes, power steering, tire monitoring and stability control.
-Additionally, some of the newer technology includes backup camera and sensors, park assist, blind-spot warning, adaptive headlights and forward-collision warning.
+Therefore, a car with significant safety features and design should be a top priority, as well as reliability.
+Most cars come with airbags, anti-lock brakes, power steering, tire monitoring, and stability control.
+Additionally, some of the newer technology includes a backup camera and sensors, park-assist, blind-spot warning, adaptive headlights, and forward-collision warning.

 2. Price of the vehicle

 Since it is your teenager, you don’t want to be buying them something like a BMW or Mercedes Benz as their first car.
-Finding a car that is affordable is a better buy than something expensive and flashy.
+Finding an affordable vehicle is a better buy than something expensive and flashy.
 Not only is it easier on the wallet, but they often come with extra safety features in exchange for the glitz of fancier cars.